An exquisite 19th century mirror with an original shiny mirror plate in a beautifully carved frame.

 Description

-Excellent 19th-century mirror with an original shiny mirror plate in a beautifully carved frame.
-This antique mirror retains its original glass, gilding, and panels, all in home-ready condition.
+A superb 19th-century mirror with an original shiny mirror plate in a beautifully carved frame.
+This antique mirror retains its original glass, gilding, and plaques, all in a ready-to-place condition.
 The mirror can be replaced upon request.

-Empire-style furniture and accessories date from the late 18th to the early 19th century.
-This style emerged during Napoleon's reign, featuring significant similarities and references to Roman and Greek decorations.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+This period was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

-Classicist furniture refers to the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in the Rococo and Louis XV styles.
-Next is Baroque, whose name comes from the Portuguese 'barocco'—translated as an irregularly developed pearl.
-These were very representative pieces, meant to literally drip with glamour and play a significant role in luxury.
-Exceptional, selectively used materials were employed to further emphasize the lofty tone of these products.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on today's classic furniture, which is designed with great similarity to the past era.
-Another significant style is the Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on the art of furniture making.
-The Renaissance style was quite heavy and massive.
-Brown stains were used, as well as cornices, strong bases, and bas-reliefs.
-It can certainly be said that these were quite specific products, but they offered many new possibilities, such as the construction of sideboards or generally broadly understood chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports or legs took on animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
+These were quite distinctive products but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion's paws, eagle heads—these are common sights in the Renaissance style.
-Currently, many global brands recreate such furniture, taking examples from Italian or French creators.
-This is a manifestation of admiration and care for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture making was perceived differently, so each style in a given country had its own distinct character.
-This is very important, especially when searching for the right luxury antique for your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French craftsmen.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details